-Because of the unprecedented post-pandemic rise in the cost of materials, the 2022 build date for the Facility cover has been postponed with the result that the two small building roofs will be re-shingled in spring 2022.
+Because of the unprecedented post-pandemic rise in the cost of materials, the 2022 build date for the Facility cover has been postponed with the result that the two small building roofs were re-shingled in spring 2022.
+Alternative options are currently being explored.